For most Americans, the holidays represent an opportunity to spend more time with loved ones, reflect on the past year,...

-Following the procedures below makes sure you’re protected, supports your car accident claim, and overall, will strengthen your case.
+Following the procedures above makes sure you’re protected, supports your car accident claim, and overall, will strengthen your case.

-- Never Sign Anything with Your Insurance Carrier: Often, your insurance carrier will be quick to have a claims adjuster make you an offer for what they have deemed to be the “fair” value of the claim.
-NEVER sign any release with the insurance company before speaking to an attorney specializing in Florida car accidents.
+6. Never Sign Anything with Your Insurance Carrier: Often, your insurance carrier will be quick to have a claims adjuster make you an offer for what they have deemed to be the “fair” value of the claim.
+Never sign any release with the insurance company before speaking to an attorney specializing in Florida or Georgia car accidents.
 By signing, you may be unwittingly giving up your right to additional compensation.

-- Talk to a Car Accident Attorney: what you should say, what you shouldn’t, how to negotiate with your insurance company, doctors’ bills, oh my!
-After an accident, an experienced car accident attorney can handle all of these details of the case and more so you can simply focus on getting better.
+8. Talk to a Car Accident Attorney: what you should say, what you shouldn’t, how to negotiate with your insurance company, doctors’ bills, oh my!
+An experienced car accident attorney can handle all of these details for your case so you can focus on getting better.

 Remember, the first thing to do after a car accident is to call for emergency services.
-Once the police arrive, you can take stock of your situation and follow the steps to take after a car accident noted above.
+Once the first responders arrive, you can take stock of your situation and follow the steps to take after a car accident noted above.
 Being even minorly injured is cause enough for a trip to the ER and always err on the side of caution after an accident.
 We absolutely understand an accident can be anywhere from a sheer inconvenience to a life-altering event.
 Knowing when to hire a lawyer will help your path to justice.

 You should contact a lawyer as soon as you can after taking care of your medical needs.
 At Farah & Farah, we believe that all cases deserve the same amount of attention and level of effort towards achieving maximum compensation for our clients.
-That’s why we’ve developed a complete guide for what to do after an accident in Florida.
+That’s why we’ve developed a complete guide for what to do after an accident.
 Download it to your phone or print it and put it in your glovebox.
-When you’ve been involved in an accident anywhere on the Florida roadways, our firm is available to walk you through all of your options to help you get every bit of compensation available to you under the law.
+When you’ve been involved in an accident anywhere on the Florida or Georgia roadways, our firm is available to walk you through all of your options to help you get every bit of compensation available to you under the law.